 Help children develop and improve recall, concentration, memory, and visual/spatial skills by playing fun, interactive memory games!

-The longer we can stretch out a child’s working memory, the better.
+The longer we can stretch a child’s working memory, the better.
 These games help them to practice stretching those memory banks!

 Note: I don’t recommend online memory games for kids unless they’re older.
 The more you can do physically, in person, aka. offline, the better.
 The free video games online give kids more screen time and don’t have the tactile, visual, and auditory sensory components that are important for learning.
 You’re more likely to remember something if you engage more senses.